mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Grow TinyPilot to $600k in annual revenue

-* **Result**: Quadrupled TinyPilot's monthly revenue, totalling $468k for the year
+* **Result**: Quadrupled TinyPilot's monthly revenue, totaling $468k for the year
 * **Grade**: B

-Okay, my $600k revenue goal turned out to be tad a bit optimistic.
+Okay, my $600k revenue goal turned out to be a tad optimistic.
 I chose that number in January, when revenue had grown 20-200% for the previous five months.
 After I announced that goal, TinyPilot's sales shriveled by 50% over the next two months.
-We recovered, but never with the the rapid growth of those first few months.
+We recovered, but never with the rapid growth of those first few months.

 Still, $468k is nothing to sneeze at.
-It's possible that different decsions would have brought me to $600k, but nothing stands out as an egregious blunder.
+It's possible that different decisions would have brought me to $600k, but nothing stands out as an egregious blunder.

 ### Publish six blog posts and one book